-However, these guidelines are not yet implemented for faculty events.
-According to the Office of Campus Sustainability, there is currently no enforcement of sustainability guidelines or policies on groups that do not "belong" to the campus.
-As it relates to sustainability, no guidelines are enforced when campus groups/events seek services from external organizations, with food catering being perhaps the most notable example.
+However, the Sustainability and Climate Change Committee guidelines are only encouraged, but not enforced for faculty-run and student-led events.
+Additionally, no guidelines are enforced when campus groups/events seek services from external organizations, with food catering being perhaps the most notable example.
 There is no enforcement of what foods can be served, or how they can be served (i.e., with single use plastics).
-As of January 2024, there is also a separate sustainable events guide being developed by the uOttawa faculty, which hopefully will provide more sustainability regulations for campus community members.
+As of February 2025, there is also a separate sustainable events guide being developed by the uOttawa faculty, which hopefully will provide more sustainability regulations for campus community members.

 5.10.
-Does your medical school have programs and initiatives to assist with making lab spaces more environmentally sustainable?
+Does your institution have programs and initiatives to assist with making lab spaces more environmentally sustainable?

-- Yes, the medical school has programs and initiatives to assist with making lab spaces more environmentally sustainable. - There are guidelines on how to make lab spaces more environmentally sustainable, but not programs or initiatives. - There are no efforts at the medical school to make lab spaces more sustainable.
+Yes, the institution has programs and initiatives to assist with making lab spaces more environmentally sustainable.
+(2 points)

+There are guidelines on how to make lab spaces more environmentally sustainable, but not programs or initiatives.
+(1 point)

+There are no efforts at the institution to make lab spaces more sustainable.
+(0 points)

-Score explanation: There are no guidelines or programs to make Faculty of Medicine lab spaces more sustainable, aside from a PPE recycling program that is promising and allows for recycling of gloves, masks, safety glasses and several other forms of PPE.
+Score explanation: There are no formal guidelines or programs to make Faculty of Medicine lab spaces more sustainable, aside from a PPE recycling program that is promising and allows for recycling of gloves, masks, safety glasses and several other forms of PPE.
 However, this program does not constitute a guideline and is not enforced.
 Moreover, the boxes allowing for PPE disposal are primarily located at main building entrances and not around lab facilities, meaning many students dispose of their PPE in more accessible garbage cans.
 This recycling program has had further difficulties with usage especially because each lab is run independently, and inter-lab communication is scarce.
-The Sustainability and Climate Change Committee has recruited graduate student leaders to create guidelines and initiate programs inspired by the University of British Columbia's Green Labs Program.
+The Office of Sustainability is currently considering integrating sustainability criteria into the procurement process for lab equipment.